Chonne/MResa-backend-hometask/README.md

 - validate `Appointment.link` as an url?
 - fix(appointment): changing the type must reset link or location
 - use `AppointmentType` in the tests
+- use unit tests to have better code coverage

 ## Description